MikhailTodes/portfolio/about.md

 While I was there I also attended a seminar on the use of an Arduino for network communications.

+Experience with Windows and Linux operating systems as well as ROS (Robot Operating System).

 ##Programming Languages
 * C